lin130917/nctuLab2/README.md

    2. Generate the topology via Mininet
       - Write a Python program named topology.py according to topo0.png and put it at the same place with example.py
       - Other requirements
-         - Dump every hosts’ connections in your program
+         - Dump every hosts’ connections in the program
             ```
             from mininet.util import dumpNodeConnections
             # Dump every hosts' and switches' connections